fpv-wtf/margerine/README.md

 No, [it's not](https://www.youtube.com/watch?v=2z_gi6AniEo).

 ## Credits
-While an original exploit, this would not have been even remotely possible without work by [@tmbinc](https://twitter.com/tmbinc) and [@bin4ry](https://drone-hacks.com/).
+While this is an original exploit by [Joonas Trussmann](https://fpv.wtf/#/about), it would not have been even remotely possible without work by [@tmbinc](https://twitter.com/tmbinc) and [@bin4ry](https://drone-hacks.com/).
 Also a shout out to the rest of the OG's for all their work on [dji-firmware-tools](https://github.com/o-gs/dji-firmware-tools).

 Special thanks go to: @jaanuke, @funnel and @fichek over on our [Discord](https://discord.gg/3rpnBBJKtU).

+## Support the effort

+This took **A LOT** of my free time over the past year.
+If you'd like, you can send some ETH to `0xbAB1fec80922328F27De6E2F1CDBC2F322397637` or BTC to `3L7dE5EHtyd2b1tXBwdnWC2MADkV2VTbrq` or [buy me a coffe](https://www.buymeacoffee.com/fpv.wtf).
+I would really appreciate it.